 The fitted USB socket is limited to an output of 2.0 amp - for larger devices such as tablets; use of the adjacent 12v socket with an appropriate adaptor may instead be required.
 Please check the instructions supplied with your device for further details.

 Note: This USB socket does not provide a means of transferring or storing data, and so is not intended for use with memory sticks or other data storage devices.
-Depending on specification, the CD/Radio supplied with the caravan may perform this function.

 FITTED EQUIPMENT